krennic999/krennic999.github.io/_pages/about.md

 <br><br>
 # 🎖 Honors and Awards
-- 2022~2023 The First Prize Scholarship of USTC for twice
+- 2022~2024 The First Prize Scholarship of USTC for three continusous years
+- 2024 National Scholarship for Undergraduate Students

 <br><br>